adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-adapty-sdk-v3.md

 ### Activate AdaptyUI module of Adapty SDK

-You need to configure the AdaptyUI module only if you plan to use [Paywall Builder](display-pb-paywalls) and have [installed AdaptyUI module](sdk-installation-ios#install-sdks-via-cocoapods):
+You need to configure the AdaptyUI module only if you plan to use [Paywall Builder](display-pb-paywalls):

 ```dart title="Dart"
 try {